LemmyNet/rfcs/0000-report-inboxes.md

    * This is to prevent cases of admins accidentally preventing mods from moderating according to their own community rules
    * Admins can still always explicitly take over communities by making themselves mods, in this way, they are able to handle mod reports for any abandoned communities, etc

+### Mods should be able to escalate reports to admins

+This would generate a corresponding report in the admin inbox.

 # Reference-level explanation